Eric Watson's Cullen Group abandons $112m tax appeal, owes $55m to lingerie company Bendon Group

 The artwork was listed in several auctions and to date $44,957 has been realised, while several unsold items remain and the liquidators continue to find a buyer.

-Separate from the IRD judgment, Watson and two other entities linked to him had previously been told to pay more than £43.5m ($85.5m) plus accruing interest to fellow kiwi businessman Sir Owen Glenn.
+Separate from the IRD judgment, the London-based Watson and two other entities linked to him had previously been told to pay more than £43.5m ($85.5m) plus accruing interest to fellow Kiwi businessman Sir Owen Glenn.

 That came after the UK High Court ruled that Glenn's company Kea Investments was entitled to compensation having established that Watson had engaged in "deliberate deception" when setting up a joint venture called Spartan Capital.